python-doc-ja/py27-intl/library/turtle.rst

 .. function:: towards(x, y=None)

-   :param x: 数または数のペア/ベクトルまたはタートルのインスタンス
+   :param x: a number or a pair/vector of numbers or a turtle instance
-   :param y: *x* が数ならば数、そうでなければ ``None``
+   :param y: a number if *x* is a number, else ``None``

-   タートルの位置から指定された (x,y) への直線の角度を返します。
-   この値はタートルの開始方向にそして開始方向はモード
-   ("standard"/"world" または "logo")
-   に依存します。
+   Return the angle between the line from turtle position to position specified by (x,y), the vector or the other turtle.
+This depends on the turtle's start orientation which depends on the mode - "standard"/"world" or "logo").

    .. doctest::